Blogging for Property Management Professionals

 All Media is Fragmenting

 We’re in the digital age, yet all media are fragmenting.
 They will continue fragmenting further, yet stuffed with standard, redundant content thus clogging the system.
-There’s more websites, more Facebook posts, tweets, Instagram photos, banner ads, email campaigns for smaller audiences.
+There are more websites, more Facebook posts, tweets, Instagram photos, banner ads, email campaigns for smaller audiences.

 Marketing messages are reaching fewer targeted people with less relevant, low impact content.
 Consumers are shutting them out.
 This is a significant problem for all businesses which is why skilled bloggers and content strategists are in demand.